Choosing an accountant can be a bewildering process. Here are our thoughts, which we’ve tried to make as objective as possible:

 - How much experience their senior staff members have, and how obtained

 For more details about our staff, visit the About Us section of our web site.
-Our senior staff have 100 years of small business accountancy experience between them – not much fazes us!
+Our senior staff have 100 years of small business accountancy experience between them.

 Our client base covers a wide variety of sectors.
 A lot of our clients are Personal Service Companies, the remainder are an assortment of clients covering sectors like retail, hotels, property development, construction and many more.
-We have a daughter business working in the Yoga and Mind/Body sector, our MD being a Yoga Teacher and Yoga Therapist.
+We have a Daughter Business working in the Yoga and Therapy/Movement sector, our MD being a Yoga Teacher and Yoga Therapist.

 You should have a written quote in advance for the work you require.

-You need to be clear what is included in this quote, eg does it include personal tax returns (often charged extra), ad hoc meetings and phone calls (again often charged extra) or is it fully inclusive.
+You need to be clear what is included in this quote, eg is it fully inclusive, or are there extras?
+For example does the quotation include:personal tax returns, directors payroll, ad hoc meetings and phone calls which are often subject to additional charges.

 Is this price fixed, or merely indicative?
 If indicative, what are the hourly rates?

-Fixed fees are the modern way of pricing accountancy services, and you should be cautious of a firm who simply quote hourly rates with a “About £xxx” when you press them.
+Fixed fees are the modern way of pricing accountancy services, and you should be cautious if you are simply quoted hourly rates or given estimates of “About £xxx”.

 Ask about payment terms – is a monthly payment available, or is it pay annually?
 What does the accountant prefer?
 What do you prefer?